Social media use in health awareness: Patient education

 Patients increasingly turn to social media for health communication and health-related information.
 Online health communities, forums and blogs enable individuals to share their experiences, offer support, and seek advice from peers.
 Healthcare professionals also use social media to provide valuable insights and address common health concerns.

 The use of social media for patient education allows individuals to gain more information for their illness or disease along with gaining support from individuals who may be experiencing the same.
 Many health organizations such as cancer organizations or organizations for chronic health conditions often have social media platforms that allow individuals to connect and even share their own stories.
 Peer support is beneficial to patients emotionally and even for them to understand their condition and how to cope.

 Another way that social media allows individuals to gain more information is the improvement of health literacy.
 Medical jargon can be confusing for individuals especially when they are newly diagnosed with an illness or disease.
 Social media has been able to create platforms that explain the information that individuals may need when they are newly diagnosed or if they just want to learn more about their illness.
 Medical conditions can be confusing but using social media may allow for individuals to develop a better understanding in a manner that they understand.
 When patients have a better understanding of their health there will be a result of better health outcomes.

 Misinformation

 While social media is a powerful tool for health awareness, it comes with challenges.
 Misinformation can spread rapidly, potentially leading to incorrect or harmful health practices.
 Ensuring the accuracy of health-related information on social media is an ongoing concern.

 Health misinformation can be easily spread through social media to large amounts of individuals which can make this dangerous.
+Often, critics will question whether health-related information that is shared online is credible.
+Social media does not require the amount of regulation that could prevent false medical information from being disseminated online.
+According to The Influencer Effect: Exploring the persuasive communication tactics of social media influencers in the health and wellness industry by Deborah Deutsch, "the information shared is often lacking accepted scientific evidence or is contrary to industry standards, and, at times, deceptive, unethical, and misleading."
 One example of this was in 2020, when President Donald Trump said in speeches and on Twitter that hydroxychloroquine and chloroquine could be used to treat COVID-19.
 While these drugs are antimalaria, it was being spread that they could be used for COVID-19.
 This resulted in increased deaths and individuals falling ill from taking this drug and the misinformation that was spread about this drug.